Cousin marriage: United States

 Anthropologist Martin Ottenheimer argues that marriage prohibitions were introduced to maintain the social order, uphold religious morality, and safeguard the creation of fit offspring.
 Writers such as Noah Webster (1758–1843) and ministers such as Philip Milledoler (1775–1852) and Joshua McIlvaine helped lay the groundwork for such viewpoints well before 1860.
 This led to a gradual shift in concern from affinal unions, such as those between a man and his deceased wife's sister, to consanguineous unions.
 By the 1870s Lewis Henry Morgan (1818–1881) was writing about "the advantages of marriages between unrelated persons" and the necessity of avoiding "the evils of consanguine marriage", avoidance of which would "increase the vigor of the stock".
 To many (Morgan included), cousin marriage, and more specifically parallel-cousin marriage, was a remnant of a more primitive stage of human social organization.
 Morgan himself had married his cousin in 1853.

 In 1846 Massachusetts Governor George N. Briggs appointed a commission to study mentally disabled people (termed 'idiots') in the state.
 This study implicated cousin marriage as responsible for idiocy.
 Within the next two decades, numerous reports (e.g. one from the Kentucky Deaf and Dumb Asylum) appeared with similar conclusions: that cousin marriage sometimes resulted in deafness, blindness and idiocy.
 Perhaps most important was the report of physician Samuel Merrifield Bemiss for the American Medical Association, which concluded cousin inbreeding does lead to the "physical and mental deprivation of the offspring".
 Despite being contradicted by other studies such as those of George Darwin and Alan Huth in England and Robert Newman in New York, the report's conclusions were widely accepted.

 These developments led to 13 states and territories passing cousin marriage prohibitions by the 1880s.
-Though contemporaneous, the eugenics movement did not play much of a direct role in the bans.
+Though contemporaneous, the eugenics movement did not play a signigicant direct role in the bans.
 George Louis Arner in 1908 considered the ban a clumsy and ineffective method of eugenics, which he thought would eventually be replaced by more refined techniques.
 By the 1920s the number of bans had doubled.
 Since that time Kentucky (1943) and Texas have banned first-cousin marriage, and since 1985 Maine has mandated genetic counseling for marrying cousins to minimize the risk of any serious health defects for their children.
 The National Conference of Commissioners on Uniform State Laws unanimously recommended in 1970 that all such laws should be repealed, but no state has dropped its prohibition.

 Legal status

 Laws regarding first-cousin marriage around the world.

 ^{1}For information on US states see the map below.

 ^{2}See sections on India and Hinduism.

+Prohibited degree of kinship of marriage (not under permission, not adopted, full-blood (not half-blood), opposite sex, both are under the age of 50, none is infertile, with no proof of genetic counseling from a genetic counselor):